iamrahulramu/Enhancing-IoV-Security-Using-Lightweight-Cryptographic-Algorithm---ASCON/README.md

 ### On Raspberry Pi
 - **Operating System:** Raspberry Pi OS / Raspbian
 - **Python Version:** Python 3.x
-- **Required Python Libraries:** Install all dependencies using the ``requirements.txt`` file
+- **Required Python Libraries:** Install all dependencies using the [requirements.txt](requirements.txt) file
   ```bash
   pip install -r requirements.txt
   ```

 ### On HiveMQ Cloud
 HiveMQ Cloud is used as the MQTT broker to enable secure communication between sender and receiver nodes.
 The MQTT broker can be configured by following these steps:
-- Create a HiveMQ Cloud account and set up a free (serverless) cluster
+- Create a HiveMQ Cloud account and set up a free (serverless) cluster.
-- Note down the broker address/URL (e.g., ``xxxxx.s1.eu.hivemq.cloud``) and the corresponding port (e.g., ``8883``)
+- Note down the broker address/URL (e.g., ``xxxxx.s1.eu.hivemq.cloud``) and the corresponding port (e.g., ``8883``).
-- Add credentials for senders and receiver nodes by assigning usernames and passwords for each node
+- Add credentials for senders and receiver nodes by assigning usernames and passwords for each node.

 ---